The generating function of planar Eulerian orientations: Final comments and perspectives

 Given that the form of our solution for general Eulerian orientations is so similar to that for quartic Eulerian orientations, one may wonder whether these are two special cases of a more general series.
 In a forthcoming paper we describe two possible ways to simultaneously generalise $\Ggf(t)$ and $\Qgf(t)$.
 The first series {that} we consider counts general Eulerian orientations by edges and vertices.
 This is an obvious generalisation of $\Ggf(t)$, which only records the number of edges.
 Moreover, $\Qgf(t)$ can be extracted from this refined \gf\ by directly utilising the fact that quartic Eulerian orientations form a subclass of general Eulerian orientations (those having, in a sense, many vertices).
 The second generalisation concerns labelled quadrangulations, and interpolates between the series $\Qgf(t)$ and $\Qc(t)=2\Ggf(t)$ by keeping track of the number of quadrangles that {only contain two labels} (such quadrangles are forbidden in colourful quadrangulations).
 This corresponds to the six vertex model discussed in Section~\ref{sec:ice}.

 {\bf Acknowledgements.} We are grateful to Tony Guttmann for putting the authors in contact with each other and organising AEP's visit to the University of Bordeaux in June 2017.
 We also thank him for useful comments on the manuscript.
-The authors also acknowledge many interesting discussions with Nicolas Bonichon about Eulerian orientations.
+The authors acknowledge many interesting discussions with Nicolas Bonichon about Eulerian orientations. {We would like to thank Paul Zinn-Justin for helping us understand Kostov's solution to the six vertex model on a random lattice.
+We are grateful to J\'er\'emie Bouttier for pointing us to several articles relating to the bijection in Section~\ref{sec:bij}.
+Finally, we thank the anonymous referees for their helpful comments that have improved the paper.}